 Would you run a marathon without water or food?

-Would you climb a mountain?
+Climb a mountain?

-Would you have a baby?
+Have a baby?

 Women giving birth expend a tremendous amount of energy.
 They sweat, urinate, defecate, and generally lose bodily fluids of all kinds.

-These restrictions are a holdover from the late 1940s when Dr. Curtis Mendelson, a New York obstetrician, posited that food could be vomited and then aspirated into the lungs if a patient was under general anesthesia.
+The idea that eating and drinking during labor is dangerous is a holdover from the late 1940s when Dr. Curtis Mendelson, a New York obstetrician, posited that food could be vomited and then aspirated into the lungs if a patient was under general anesthesia.

-Despite these findings, the American College of Obstetricians and Gynecologists (ACOG), continues to recommend restricting food.
+But despite the Cochrane findings that there is no benefit to restricting eating and drinking during labor, the American College of Obstetricians and Gynecologists (ACOG), continues to recommend restricting food.